-File Management & Transfer Procedures
+39. File Management & Transfer Procedures

 At Arnbrook Primary School we use an electronic management and recording system for safeguarding called CPOMS.
 Information sharing decisions will be recorded, whether or not the decision is taken to share.
-Child protection information will be stored separately via CPOMS which meets the requirements of GDPR.
+Child protection information will be stored separately CPOMS, which meets the requirements of GDPR.

 Information will be kept separate from the pupil's school file and the file will be 'tagged' to indicate that separate information is held.
-The Trust's Fair Processing Policy details the means by data pertaining to individuals is processed and stored.
+The Trust's Data Protection Policy and Privacy Notices detail the means by which data pertaining to individuals is processed and stored.